JGSU-open-source-community/go-home/README.md

 ###log

 1. Add depart date parameter when query train schedule.
-If you use a command like **go-home k502**, default value is tody, so above command equal **go-home k502 2017-01-22**
+If you use a command like **go-home train k502 2017-01-22**, default value is tody, so above command equal **go-home k502 2017-01-22**
-In fact you should use a command like **go-home k502 2017-01-23** to query someday's plan that you want to know.
+In fact you should use a command like **go-home train k502 2017-01-27** to query someday's plan that you want to know.
 2. Support query left tricket go througth api of 12306
 ###Contact